kwaldenphd/sql-queries-joins/README.md

 ## Lab Goals

 This lab covers the basics of SQL syntax using DB Browser for SQLite.
 It covers operations like selecting, sorting, filtering, aggregating, and calculating.
 It also provides an overview of joins, including common join types.
-An optional section covers relationship

 ## Acknowledgements
 The author consulted the following resources when building this tutorial: